All Episodes

 Let me tell you something else, Rush.

-Uh the worst thing that's ever happened for the working poor, people above the poverty line, below the poverty line, on small fixed incomes, are these current Olympski Obama Democrats steeped in Leninism with their global warming, their windmills and their solar panels.
+The worst thing that's ever happened to the working poor, people above the poverty line, below the poverty line, on small fixed incomes, are these current Alinsky-ite Obama Democrats, steeped in Leninism with their global warming, their windmills, and their solar panels.

 Now they're going to be closing more coal-fired plants.